 2. REFERENCES.
 Executive Decree Nº 29210 MAG, MEIC, S. Technical regulation on maximum permitted limits for toxic residues and microbiological counts for fishery products and by-products for human consumption.

-Executive Decree Nº 32327-S Regulation for the quality of potable water.
+Executive Decree Nº 32327-S Regulation for Drinking Water Quality.

 Law Nº 8495 General Law of the National Animal Health Service.